Sunday, January 27, 2013

 XI.
 MAIN

 GHC looks for a module named Main to find the main action.
 Therefore, each Haskell program needs to have one function named main.
 The function main is the starting and ending point for every Haskell program.
-If you omit a module header on a Haskell file, the module name defaults to Main.
+If you omit a module header on a Haskell file, the module name defaults to main.

 The execution of a Haskell program is an evaluation of the symbol main to which we have bound an IO action. main must have type IO a where a may be any return value.
 If something has type IO a, then it is executable.
 If something does not have type IO a, then it is not executable.